 You can’t get better if you’re always looking over your shoulder.
 To me it’s not how ya run the race it’s just that you cross the finish line at some point.
 If an organized step program works for you… awesome, if it doesn’t then great just get better, just cross the finish line.
 There is a final chapter in every book.
 I agree recovery is a process but eventually at some point along the road you’ll be recovered.
 I refuse to let alcohol define me and ya know it will not anymore.
-There are twelve (or however many) steps you’re taking but sooner or later your standin on flat ground again.
-There’s no need to re-climb the stairs if you’ve already reached the top, I mean your done right… move forward.
+There are twelve (or however many) steps you’re takin but sooner or later your standin on flat ground again.
+There’s no need to re-climb the stairs if you’ve already reached the top.
+I mean your done right… move forward.

 CHANGE is to pass from one state to another, to become different or make something or somebody different.